 1984 also saw the debut of the Thomas the Tank Engine and Friends television series, and the United Kingdom and People’s Republic of China sign the agreement to return Hong Kong to China in 1997.

-The Brighton bombing - an attempt by the IRA to assassinate the British Cabinet in their hotel beds during the Tory party conference.
-A total of five people are killed.
+The Brighton bombing – an attempt by the IRA to assassinate the British Cabinet in their hotel beds during the Tory party conference.
+A total of five people were killed.

-And finally... after 150 years in circulation, the English one pound note is withdrawn.
+And finally… after 150 years in circulation, the English one pound note was withdrawn.